jnj/NeonMeate/README.md

 # Overview #
 NeonMeate is a GTK3 MPD client.
+The name is a reference to the Captain Beefheart song _Neon Meate Dream of a Octafish_.

 ## Features ##
  * Large display of album artwork